 The high spatial uniformity of ULIS’ microbolometer technology, a key parameter for high-resolution imaging, makes its IR imaging sensors particularly effective for military applications, allowing soldiers to locate and identify targets faster and more accurately during the day and night, and through fog and smoke.

 By relying on amorphous silicon, a robust and reliable semiconductor material proven for its industrial production capacity, ULIS achieves large-scale manufacturing, which is one of its differentiators in the market.
-This large-scale production capacity is enabling it to meet the growing demand from commercial and defense markets for IR equipment that consumes little power, is low weight and affordable.
+This large-scale production capacity is enabling it to meet the growing demand from commercial and defense markets for IR equipment that consumes little power, lightweight and affordable.

 Integration of Thermal Imaging Sensors into Military Equipment

 ULIS is active in security and surveillance, energy management and in the thermography, defense and automotive markets.
 Hundreds of thousands of its products are used to detect threats and thereby protect property, industrial sites, national borders and commuter systems as well as military personnel in combat zones.